First update in ages, sorry!

 "Acting Elder until further notice Elora.
 Now why are these two here, on this day?
 Elder Lancaster's own children and late Elder Lyons own grandchildren?"
 Vargas' words sounded thunderously, almost angry.
 Yet his face and features were calm.

 "But sir...
-Squire Maria Lancaster is accused of breaking another squires arm.
+Squire Maria Lancaster is accused of familial assault.
+She broke another squires arm.
 She openly admits to it, though she said it was in defense of her brother."
 Head tutor Yearling said.

 It was obvious to even James that she appeared uncomfortable at their superiors entrance and questioning.

 "So you've put both squires in detention for an offense only one was a part of?
 Is that correct Senior Scribe?"

 Instead of an answer only a plethora of mumbling came forth from the Senior Scribes mouth.

 "What was that?
 I can't hear you Senior Scribe.
 How about we both forget the fact you've punished an innocent Squire as well as an apparently guilty one and just let them have the free day.
 It's their first week here after all."